sirwhinesalot/gc-arena/README.md

 int* foo = swl_gc_alloc(&gc, 5000, alignof(int), NULL);
 int* bar = swl_gc_alloc(&gc, 16000, alignof(int), NULL);
 int* baz = swl_gc_alloc(&gc, 3000, alignof(int), NULL);
-// &foo and &baz are roots
+// foo and baz are roots
-SWL_GC_COLLECT(&gc, &foo, &baz);
+SWL_GC_COLLECT(&gc, SWL_ROOT(foo), SWL_ROOT(baz));
 // bar is gone, poof
 ```

 SWL_GC_COLLECT is a convenience macro over the more general `swl_gc_collect` function.
-It takes in a pointer to a garbage collected arena and a list of pointers to roots, and frees everything that is not transitively reachable from those roots (the pointers are updated, hence needing the address of a pointer).
+It takes in a pointer to a garbage collected arena and a list of "roots" (using the SWL_ROOT macro), and frees everything that is not transitively reachable from those roots (the pointers are updated, hence needing the address of a pointer).
 For more complex use cases see `swl_gc_collect` which accepts a custom function.

+NOTE: do not pass custom alignments to swl_gc_alloc if you later use the SWL_GC_COLLECT macro, as the latter reads alignment information from the type of the root.

 The `NULL` argument to `swl_gc_alloc` in the example above is a pointer to a tracing function that moves the members/indexes of the datastructure that contain pointers to data in the GCArena, as otherwise GCArena does not know how to do so: